Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 MEC: a sustainable dairy wastewater treatment technology

-Beijing Enterprises Co Ltd has patented the microbial electrolysis cell (MEC).
-It is a sustainable method of treating wastewater from dairy products like ice cream.
-MECs can help reduce carbon dioxide emissions typically released by biogas combustion during wastewater treatment.
+Beijing Enterprises Co., Ltd has patented the microbial electrolysis cell (MEC).
+It is a sustainable method for treating wastewater from dairy products such as ice cream.
+MECs can help reduce carbon dioxide emissions from biogas combustion during wastewater treatment.

-Biogas is often produced from wastewater through anaerobic digestion, in which microorganisms break down organic matter without oxygen, generating a mix of methane and CO2.
+Biogas is often produced from wastewater through anaerobic digestion, in which microorganisms break down organic matter in the absence of oxygen, creating a mixture of methane and CO2.
 When this biogas is burned for energy, it releases CO2 into the atmosphere.

-Using MECs for wastewater treatment produces hydrogen gas instead of methane.
+Using MECs for wastewater treatment produces hydrogen rather than methane.
 When hydrogen is used as a fuel, its combustion product is water, not CO2.
-Therefore, using MEC provides a more eco-friendly approach to treating wastewater and generating usable fuel in the form of hydrogen.
+Therefore, using MEC provides a more eco-friendly approach to treating wastewater and generating usable hydrogen fuel.

 ColdSnap’s patented technology reduces carbon footprint.